 Who would be your dream actor/actress to appear in one of your films?

-For some reason I’m gonna say Bobby Cannavale, he was in my head.
+For some reason I’m going to say Bobby Cannavale, he was in my head.
 I see the child inside of him when he performs so I’d love the opportunity to direct him.

 We understand you appeared in commercials, what were they like to film?

-How long does it take to shoot a short movie?
+How long does it take to shoot a short film?

 My last two short films took a day each to film which is insane but it costs more the longer they go on for, so that was just the way it was.
 I’m hoping I’ll get more than a day on my features.